uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 ## 2b: Contextual Inquiry Plan
 Due: Uploaded the night before class Tuesday, October 7, 2014

-In one paragraph, describe your target user group and other stakeholders for your design.
-Describe your particular contextual inquiry participants: give some details of their background, the environment where you will observe their practice.
-Give enough details to convince us that you can actually find and interview your target users in the next week.
-That is, your target users should not be “doctors”, but a specific group of doctors (e.g. the infirmary ward of the UW teaching hospital).
-If gaining access to the target users is non-trivial, please describe the steps you have taken to gain access.
-Also indicate when you will be conducting your three interviews, being as specific as possible.
+In one paragraph, describe your target audience and other stakeholders for your design.
+Describe the particular contextual inquiry participants you plan to pursue, including some details of their background and the environment where you will observe their practice.
+Give enough details to convince us that you can actually find and interview your target clients in the next week.

+For example, your target audience should not be "doctors" but instead a specific group of doctors (e.g., Family Practitioners in the UW Roosevelt Clinic).
+If gaining access to the target audience is non-trivial (e.g., as with busy doctors), describe the steps you have taken to gain access and your plans if your are unable to gain access.
+Indicate when you will be conducting your three inquiry, being as specific as possible.

-In another paragraph, describe how you will interact with these target users, and your role as the “apprentice”.
+In another paragraph, describe how you will interact with your target audience and your role as the "apprentice".
 Will you be observing their current behaviors?
+Will you be interviewing them about recent behaviors?
 Will you be asking them questions about their desired technological needs?
-Please be as specific as possible, providing potential interview questions or things you will be observing for.
+Please be as specific as possible, providing potential examples of your observation focus or interview questions.

 ###Submission

-Two paragraphs of text.
+Less than one page of text in PDF format.
 Submit via Catalyst here: `link to Catalyst`

 Be prepared to discuss the plan with other teams and the course staff during lecture.

 ### Grading
-Completion on a 3-point scale based on specificity and feasibility of the plan (3 points)
+`Completion on a 3-point scale based on specificity and feasibility of the plan (3 points)`

 <a name="contextual_inquiry_checkin"></a>